Scarabaeus1031/NEXAH/NEXAH_ARCHITECTURE_COMPLETION_MAP.md

 - regime boundary detection
 - attractor detection

-This is the primary structural analysis module of ARCHY.
+This is the primary structural analysis module of the **ARCHY layer**.

 ---